kyma-project/kyma/docs/monitoring/08-03-alertmanager.md

 ---
-title: Define Alerting Rules
+title: Define alerting rules
 type: Tutorials
 ---

 This tutorial shows you how to define alerting rules to monitor the health status of your resources.
-Basing on the `cpu_temperature_celsius` metric, you will create an alerting rule along with an alert which fires whenever the CPU temperature rises above 70 degrees Celsius.
+Using the `cpu_temperature_celsius` metric create an alert which fires whenever the CPU temperature rises above 70 degrees Celsius.

 ## Prerequisites